clbrge/svelte-proxied-store/README.md

 myProxiedStore.deleteProperty('key2')
 ```

-Direct access to deep values using the syntax
-`myProxiedStore.get('propertyName')` also opens up less convoluted
-code to access the current state for key/values stores.
+The proxied store also provides direct access to deep values using the syntax `myProxiedStore.get('propertyName')`, which allows for more straightforward and less convoluted code when accessing the current state of key-value stores.
+This approach simplifies the management of key-value pairs in your Svelte applications, making it easier to maintain and update the state.

 ### Store with contextual properties values

-Being able to use a Proxy handler to determine the state depending on
-some context potentially using any kind of libraries or specific code
+Utilizing a Proxy handler to determine the state based on context can open up new use cases for proxied stores.
+This approach allows you to integrate various libraries or custom code to compute values dynamically.
-to compute that value opens new usage of proxied stores.

-This example below implemented a simple translation engine (using
-internally the `i18next` library) to translate automatically across
-you application when a language context is globally changed:
+The example below demonstrates a simple translation engine that leverages the `i18next` library.
+This engine automatically translates content throughout your application when a global language context is changed:

 ```js
 // ./lang.js file